Detox and health in the context of evolution: what we need to know to heal in today’s toxic world!

 We live in a world that has rapidly degenerated in recent centuries and decades and experience now the negative health effects!
 We do not only have genetic mismatches due to fast environmental changes, as our bodies are still adapted to ancient conditions.
 We also feel the pressure of a growing toxic burden and increasingly compromised detoxification abilities.
 Learn what our original habitat and diet looked like, and how we can regain better health by imitating those conditions in our everyday life.

-In this article I will first elaborate the practical solution to restore health, before geeking into the evolutionary mechanism behind it – as the details might not be interesting for everyone!
+In this article, I will first elaborate on the bullet points to restore health, before geeking into the evolutionary mechanism behind it.

 Finding back home – finding health!